Leh district

-Leh district is a district in the union territory of Ladakh, India.
+Leh district is a district in Indian-administered Ladakh in the disputed Kashmir-region.
+Ladakh is an Indian-administered union territory.
 With an area of 45,110 km2, it is the second largest district in the country, second only to Kutch.
 It is bounded on the north by Gilgit-Baltistan's Kharmang and Ghanche districts and Xinjiang's Kashgar Prefecture and Hotan Prefecture, to which it connects via the historic Karakoram Pass.
 Aksai Chin and Tibet are to the east, Kargil district to the west, and Lahul and Spiti to the south.
 The district headquarters is in Leh.
-It lies between 32 to 36 degree north latitude and 75 to 80 degree east longitude.
+It lies between 32 and 36 degree north latitude and 75 to 80 degree east longitude.

 All of Ladakh was under the administration of Leh until 1 July 1979, when the Kargil and Leh administrative districts were created.
 Religion has been a source of grievance between Buddhists and Muslims since the late 20th century and contributed to this division.

 In 2017, the district was declared a tobacco-free zone.
 The Directorate of Health Services Kashmir, under the National Tobacco Control Programme, began working towards the designation early in 2017 and the status was declared in August.
 Rehana Kousar (in-charge, NTCP, Kashmir) said that work was done with civil society, religious and women's groups and that a "major success was achieved by the involvement of women in the anti-tobacco campaign."

 In August 2019, the Parliament of India passed the act that contained provisions to make Leh a district of the new union territory of Ladakh, which was formed 31 October 2019.

 Administration

-Leh district has seven sub-divisions and twelve tehsils.
+Leh district has seven sub-divisions and eight tehsils.

 The sub-divisions are: Nubra, Durbuk (Durbok), Khalatse (Khaltsi/Khalsi), Leh, Kharoo, Likir, Nyoma.

-The tehsils are: Sumoor,and Diskit in Nubra Valley, Durbuk, Khalatse, Saspol, Leh, Kharoo, and Nyoma.
+The tehsils are: Sumoor, Diskit, Durbuk, Khalatse, Saspol, Leh, Kharoo, and Nyoma.

-As a result of The Jammu and Kashmir Reorganisation (Removal of Difficulties) Second Order, 2019, Leh district claimed de jure jurisdiction over the following areas of Pakistani-administered Kashmir: Gilgit, Gilgit Wazarat, Chilas, and Tribal territory, making it only slightly smaller than the country of Tunisia.
+As a result of The Jammu and Kashmir Reorganisation (Removal of Difficulties) Second Order, 2019, Leh district claimed de jure jurisdiction over the following areas of Pakistani-administered Kashmir: Gilgit, Gilgit Wazarat, Chilas, and Tribal territory.

 The Ladakh Autonomous Hill Development Council, Leh (LAHDC Leh) is the Autonomous District Council that administers the Leh district.

-As of July 2019, Leh district is divided into 7 sub-divisions (new sub-divisions in Leh), 12 tehsils (new tehsils in Panamik, Turtuk, Chuchot and Likir) and 18 new blocks in Sumoor and Likir (blocks).